In this Guide

 However, it’s so much pricier that we have a hard time justifying the cost to a buyer on a budget.
 The Shark simply offers much more value for money, since it comes with so many more attachments.

 That’s especially obvious when you look at the fact that the Shark comes with a fully powered brush head, and the Dyson only comes with a crevice tool and a dusting brush.
-If you’re looking for the best cheap handheld vacuum, the Shark is your best bet.
+If you’re looking for the handheld vacuum, the Shark is your best bet.

 How to Shop for Shark vs. Dyson Vacuums